CarInsurance.com Insights

 - The average annual cost of a full coverage policy in New Hampshire with liability limits of 100/300/100 is $1,265 or $105 per month.

-When it comes to estimating the cost of car insurance in New Hampshire, personal factors like your age, driving record, ZIP code and the type of vehicle you own or drive matter.
+In New Hampshire, estimating the cost of car insurance depends on factors like your age, driving history, ZIP code, and the type of vehicle you own, all of which significantly impact your rates.

 Car insurance calculator New Hampshire: How to get auto insurance estimates